Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 ### Introduction
 In the December of 2022 I learned about the [Advent of Code](https://adventofcode.com/).
 Advent of Code is a yearly series coding puzzles by Eric Wastl.
 These puzzles are a joy to work on and have doubled as a way to modernize my skill set.
 I'm currently focused on C# as it aligns with my professional goals.

-During my brief time with the Advent of Code (AoC) community I learned of the Synacor Challenge, another puzzle created by Eric Wastl.
+During my brief time with the Advent of Code community I learned of the Synacor Challenge, another puzzle created by Eric Wastl.
 Having finished a block of AoC puzzles, I decided to take a break and spend some time seeing what I could do with the Synacor Challenge.

 In the words of the former website: